vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha1/reference/index.md

 ### Features

-* Provides Vibe connectivity to replace AJAX
+* Runs on Node.js and browser
 * Connection sharing between tabs and windows *
-* Runs in Node.js and all browsers including Internet Explorer 6
 * Event-based API akin to W3C WebSocket API
 * No dependencies
 * Lightweight (16.52KB minified, 5.89KB minified and gzipped)